tsedio/tsed/docs/docs/platform-api.md

 ## Inject service in the Server

-With @@ServerLoader@@, injecting a provider can be done as follows:
+With `ServerLoader`, injecting a provider can be done as follows:

 ```typescript
 import {ServerLoader, ServerSettings} from "@tsed/common";